 Some argue that a suspect’s performance on the test could also be influenced by other factors, including age, weight, weather conditions, medical conditions, and even the type of shoes they are wearing, which may make the tasks of the tests difficult to perform even when completely sober.
 Several people feel as though these tests are designed to make people fail, and many DUI attorneys agree that the test’s methods are not accurate enough to determine intoxication.

 If you are facing DUI charges, don’t lose hope – contact a lawyer from our firm as soon as possible.
 Depending on the facts of your case, we may be able to reduce or eliminate your charges.
-To schedule your free case evaluation, please contact the Norfolk DUI lawyers from Curcione Law, PLC by calling (757) 777-9207.
+To schedule your case evaluation, please contact the Norfolk DUI lawyers from Curcione Law, PLC by calling (757) 777-9207.